hexbatch/apple-core/core-docs/step-4-actions/events.md

 The element has to have the actions listening to that custom event, to act on it

+A custom event to can be sent to a search path, and any action in the search path can listen to it.
+If very large amounts of results, then truncated to first page.
+Other pages can be run after that.

 ## remote errors
 * remote_error

 An action can listen to errors happening to the elements, on one,some or all of the events.
 Remotes can have issues connecting, or return bad http codes

-# Event messages bubbling up to the user who called the api
+# Event messages can  have data

+Events can be designed to hold structured data.
+They can have accepted top level keys and even a json path to make sure things are as they should be.

+When action is run, the remote can give back data, which can be added to the event.
+The event can be defined to only allow some json keys, to filter,and to require some all or none of them

-Due to this setup, a remote server can decide, for any reason, to not allow something, when there are many elements doing things.
+For example, in element creation , a remote server can decide, for any reason, to not allow something, when there are many elements doing things.
 If the server has a message attribute or key or field in the response, then this will be added to the api response here when something does not succeed